ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

     ## [43] "ATMG00020" "ATCG00270" "ATCG00900" "ATCG01240" "AT2G01020" "AT3G41979"
     ## [49] "AT4G22495" "AT4G22505" "AT4G22475" "AT4G22485"

-To know the number of genes on each cluster:
+To know the number of genes in each cluster:

 ``` r
 length(names(which(geneClust == 1)))